Katie Jean Shinkle

 Hand sewn in natural twine

 Note: Individually printed by hand in small batches, no two covers will be exactly alike.
 Expect minor variations across the edition.
+Thank you, readers, for your incredible support of Bloof’s handmade series.
+Full series subscriptions are sold out, but you can create your own custom bundle with the books that remain!

 Limited to 150 numbered copies